 Pillsbury SALT partners Craig Becker and Breann Robowski will present during Pillsbury’s 2021 California CLE Marathons.
 This event features a wide variety of live webinars on timely topics.
 Craig and Breann will present “California Property, Transfer and Local Tax Updates” on Monday, January 25.
 Continue Reading ›

-Pillsbury SALT partners Breann Robowski and Marc Simonetti will present during The National Multistate Tax Symposium.
+Pillsbury SALT partner Breann Robowski will present during The National Multistate Tax Symposium.
 The theme for the 2021 symposium is “Leading Through Uncertainty – Navigating Multistate Tax With Confidence,” which will focus on exploring significant issues facing today’s multistate tax practitioners.

 Splitting the Property Tax Roll, a webinar series on the Technical Provisions of Proposition 15, will feature a new episode every Tuesday in October.

 Breann will present during Episode 1, “California’s Property Tax System” on October 6.
 The speakers will discuss what California’s property tax system was like prior to the passage of Proposition 13 in 1978, provide an overview of the current property tax structure and how the measure has evolved over time, and discuss the provisions of Proposition 15.